-The Regional Waste Collection Service will include providing the following services to the Participating Member Councils:
+The Regional Waste Collection Service will include providing the following services to the Member Councils:

-- > Domestic kerbside collection of: - Mixed general waste; - o Co-mingled dry recyclables; - o Food Organics Garden Organics (FOGO) collection as part a 3-bin system; - Incidental commercial waste collection services to small businesses with services equivalent to domestic kerbside collection services; - Bin maintenance, repair and replacement; - Bulk waste collection service (mixed or specific) for the collection of larger household waste that cannot be disposed of within normal household bins; - Event Waste Management; - Street litter and illegal dumping management; and - > Customer service (i.e. contact point for enquiries, complaints etc.)
+- Domestic kerbside collection of: - Mixed general waste; - Co-mingled dry recyclables; - o Food Organics Garden Organics (FOGO) collection as part a 3-bin system; - Incidental commercial waste collection services to small businesses with services equivalent to domestic kerbside collection services; - Bin maintenance, repair and replacement; - Bulk waste collection service (mixed or specific) for the collection of larger household waste that cannot be disposed of within normal household bins; - Event Waste Management; - Street litter and illegal dumping management; and - Customer service (i.e. contact point for enquiries, complaints etc.)

-Provision of these services would see the EMRC developing an operations depot, owning and operating a waste vehicle fleet, hiring necessary staff and providing said services for the Participating Member Councils.
+Provision of these services would see the EMRC developing an operations depot, owning and operating a waste vehicle fleet, hiring necessary staff and providing said services for the Member Councils.

 The intention is for the EMRC to provide a full service to Participating Councils for rateable properties and schools in their Councils on a standard contractual arrangement.
 The EMRC may allow Participating Councils to acquire some waste services from alternative suppliers but this would only be by exception and require the EMRC's approval.
-For example, the EMRC may allow Participating Councils to acquire bulk verge collections for green waste or bulk waste or specialist services like mattresses or household hazardous waste from alternative suppliers.
-Factors to be considered in determining whether to grant a Councils request to acquire some services from alternative suppliers would include the timing of the request, the effect of such a request on the EMRC's collection service in terms of disruption to the service, fleet utilisation and financial impact and whether that service is linked to a specialist processor of that waste stream.